roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  Reed climbed out of the SUV and headed back to his cruiser.
 "Are you all right?"
 Ty asked Cori, clearly concerned and relieved that Reed was gone.

  "Yeah, I'm all right," Cori said.
 "Asshole wasn't as rough as I think he likes to be."
 She put her thong back in place, pulled her top back down and Ty handed her the white shorts, which she also put back on before climbing back into the front seat.
 She strapped herself in, then took a long drink of her Coke, washing away Reed's nasty taste.
-Report_Story #18
+8